 Occasionally a child may have a new pet such as a puppy or kitten that they wish to bring to the Service to show their peers and educators.
 Whilst this provides a wonderful learning experience for children, families must be advised to seek permission from the Nominated Supervisor prior to bringing in the pet.

-A risk assessment should then be completed before giving permission to the family.
-Families should also be advised that pets visiting the Service that are not confined (for example, in a fishbowl or bird/mouse cage) must not be left at the Service, but be taken with the family member at the conclusion of their visit.
+The nominated supervisor should assess the risk before allowing a visit.
+Families should also be advised that pets visiting the service must not be left at the Service, but be taken with the family member at the conclusion of their visit.

-PESTS & VERMIN
+PESTS AND VERMIN

-• Pest control will occur at the Service on an annual basis as a minimum.

-• Educators will monitor any occurrences in the Service to determine the success of control measures.

-• If pests and/or vermin are seen, or evidence of pests and/or vermin such as droppings, Educators will advise the Nominated Supervisor.

-The Approved Provider is responsible for arranging additional pest control visits as required.

-Where appropriate, Educators will discuss safety issues relating to dangerous products, plants, vermin and objects with the children.

-- Educators will thoroughly clean all areas that pests have accessed in the Service with disinfectant. - If the remains of an animal, or animal faeces have been found, the remains will be disposed of according to the local Council guidelines and the area where the remains were found will be thoroughly disinfected. - Educators are responsible for assessing any situation in the Service where animals are involved to ensure the health, safety and wellbeing of children, families and animals.
+- Pest control will occur at the Service on an annual basis as a minimum - Educators will monitor any occurrences in the Service to determine the success of control measures - If pests and/or vermin are seen, or evidence of pests and/or vermin such as droppings, educators will advise the Nominated Supervisor - The Approved Provider is responsible for arranging additional pest control visits as required - Where appropriate, educators will discuss safety issues relating to dangerous products, plants, vermin and objects with the children - Educators will thoroughly clean all areas that pests have accessed with disinfectant - If the remains of an animal, or animal faeces have been found, the remains will be disposed of according to the local Council guidelines and the area where the remains were found will be thoroughly disinfected - Educators are responsible for assessing any situation where animals are involved to ensure the health, safety and wellbeing of children, families and animals.